IncredibleProgress/sweetheart.py/README.md

 sws start --jupyter-lab
 ```

-Be quite, there are no heavy installation process which could badly interact with the operating system.
+There is here no heavy installation process which could badly interact with the operating system.
 Everything goes and runs safely within dedicated */home* directories.
 [Click-here]() for detailed informations.

 ### get power with many additionnal resources